Ticketing Incident Management may be defined as a process for logging, recording, and resolving incidents.

 Earlier processes of the Ticketing System were obviously not the software ones, but people used to utilize paper forms to track work requests.

-The paper processes were used date back in the 20th century when face-to-face interaction was in more demand to resolve user and customer issues.
+The paper processes were used date back to the 20th century when face-to-face interaction was in more demand to resolve user and customer issues.

-The helpdesk used to be a physical location which people would go to for support and the complaint ticketing system was an internal process for managing the requests.
+The helpdesk used to be a physical location that people would go to for support and the complaint ticketing system was an internal process for managing the requests.

-In the 1960s, the concept of telephone call centers was introduced to handle the customer service issues, which were supported by Interactive Voice Response – IVR.
+In the 1960s, the concept of telephone call centers was introduced to handle customer service issues, which were supported by Interactive Voice Response - IVR.

 As personal computers and email became widespread so, users began to communicate their needs and problems to support staff electronically in the late 1970s.

 When the number of IT users started to increase, companies then found a need to invest more in the right measures for tracking issues and managing the support resources.